 Early diagnosis of and intervention for BPD is crucial.
 These two things will have three major benefits for your child:

-- reduce the risk and frustration of ineffective treatments due to misdiagnosis (e.g. countless medication trials)
+- Reduce the risk and frustration of ineffective treatments due to misdiagnosis

-- give him or her the tools and skills (via proper therapy) to more effectively handle the multiple challenges of living with BPD
+- Give them the tools and skills to manage the multiple challenges of BPD

-Knowing what to look for and recognizing the symptoms of borderline personality disorder in teens can be challenging for parents.
-Part of the problem with personality disorders is that the symptoms often slowly develop over a lengthy period of time, as opposed to a relatively brief period as is usually the case with major depression or bipolar mania, for example.
+Knowing what to look for and recognizing the symptoms of borderline personality disorder in teens can be a challenge for parents.
+Symptoms often develop slowly, over time, as opposed to appearing quickly, over a brief period, as is often the case with other mental health disorders.
+This makes recognizing the warning signs difficult.

-Another challenge with identifying borderline personality disorder is the fact that some of the signs and symptoms of BPD aren’t that uncommon in teens, such as identity issues, intense reactions to rejection, and moodiness.
-However, with borderline personality disorder, the symptoms will be more intense and a fairly distinct pattern will appear over weeks and months, as opposed to brief or occasional displays.
+Another challenge with identifying borderline personality disorder is the fact that some of the signs and symptoms of BPD are common in teens.
+Anyone who remembers their teen years knows adolescents can experience identity issues, feel intense emotions around to rejection, and have up and down moods.
+However, with borderline personality disorder, these typical teen emotions and behaviors are far more intense and follow a pattern that develops over weeks and months, whereas typical teens brief or occasional displays.